fiskabollen/z80Monitor/README.md

 # Operation - Basic User Manual (BUM)

 This section comprises a Basic User Manual or BUM.
-The BUM is designed to facilitate use of your ARSE and the operating sotware - ARSEOS.
+The BUM is designed to facilitate use of your ARSE and the operating software - 'ARSEos'.

 ## ROM switch